KlyemerLuke18/9platinumcs3/q1/classObjectUML.md

 # SG4 - Understanding Classes and Objects

-# Klyemer Luke S. Colico
-## Car Information
+Car Information
-## My class represents the information and the specification of Cars.
+My class represents the information and the specification of Cars.
 It shows how well the car is

 ## Properties
 Property       Data Type        Description